taylorchance/cority-test/README.md

 ### Using the mock-ups provided, build a mobile first list component as follows:

-You don't have to complete all steps.
-Complete as much steps as you can.
+Do your best to complete as many steps as you can.

 1. Using only HTML, create a template for the structure depicted in the mock-ups.
 2. Using CSS, style your template so it matches the mock-ups as closely as possible.
-3. Build list component from your template and import it to the project.
+3. Build an Angular list component based on your template and import it to the project.
-4. Show the total number of list items in the list header.
+4. Show total number of items in the list header.

 ### BONUS: